IamBeltran/month-class/README.md

 - Type: `Array.<Activity>` [See Activity](#Type-Activity)

-The `datebook` option is a collection of scheduled activities.
+Description: The `datebook` option is a collection of scheduled activities.

 Must be an object `array`, every object must have the properties `date`, `title`, `description`, `holiday` and `type`.